yaama-tech/website/src/src/pages/work-with-us.md

 ## Join Our Global Tech Community

-At Yaama Tech, we're building a diverse, global community of exceptional talent.
-Our team spans across continents, bringing together professionals from India, the Philippines, the Middle East, Turkey, South Africa, the United States, Sweden, and beyond.
-This global perspective enriches our work culture and enables us to deliver innovative solutions around the clock.
+At Yaama Tech, we're building a truly global network of exceptional talent united by a shared passion for innovation and impact.
+Our team works across time zones, and cultures, bringing together a wide range of perspectives and experiences.
+This diversity isn't just something we're proud of, it's central to how we think, solve problems, and deliver cutting-edge solutions.
+By working collaboratively across borders, we ensure our clients benefit from around-the-clock support, fresh thinking, and a dynamic approach to technology.

 ## Why Choose Yaama Tech?